Skip to content

 mkdocs serve

-Which will start a local server that you can access at localhost:8000 and will automatically update when you make changes to the course material.
+Which will start a local server that you can access at http://127.0.0.1:8000 and will automatically update when you make changes to the course material.
 When you have something that you want to contribute, please make a pull request.

 ❕ License